Third-party verification: Who uses

+TPV 360 describes its verification offering as supporting methods including document verification, biometric authentication, and digital signatures.

 Advantages of using

 Third-party verification adds an important element of proof to electronic transactions.
 For example, in a just-completed experimental study of consumer reactions to electronic contracts, over 80% of respondents agreed that a transaction was harder to dispute because the verification was made and held by an independent third party.

 However, the actual telemarketing sales calls leading to third-party verification are typically not retained.
 Given this, marketing abuses are often difficult to identify, even with the use of third-party verification.

 Currently, TPV elements are used in complex verification and approval of different web transactions in conjunction with address verification services provided by credit card companies, IP geolocation, phone type identifying (land line, mobile, VoIP etc.).